MannLabs/CKG/docs/source/intro/getting-started-with-neo4j.rst

 .. image:: ../_static/images/neo4j_app3.png
     :width: 32%

-Open the Neo4j Desktop App and create a database by clicking :guilabel:`Add graph`, followed by :guilabel:`Create a Local Graph`, using the password "NeO4J".
+Open the Neo4j Desktop App and create a database by clicking :guilabel:`Add graph`, followed by :guilabel:`Create a Local Graph`, **choose database version 3.5.20** using the password "NeO4J".
 Now that your database is created:

 .. image:: ../_static/images/neo4j_app4.png